vatesfr/xen-orchestra/known-bugs.md

 The VNC console works on Firefox but not on Chromium, furthermore it has not been tested with other browsers.

 There are also lots of minor bugs such as:
-* Duplicate key inputs (refresh the page if it happens).
-* Links on the navigation bar are sometimes unclickable.
+* Links on the navigation bar are sometimes unclickable (first click on another tab).